 The race track that Clay Earles carved out of the Virginia countryside was shaped like a paper clip and just 137 feet more than a half mile in length (.526-mile, to be exact.)
 Other than an asphalt paving job in 1955 and the addition of more durable concrete lanes in the 12-degree banked corners 21 years later, Martinsville Speedway, the only remaining NASCAR venue from the 1947 season, is the same configuration it was when the gates were first opened.
 Oh, and then there’s the addition of grandstands to increase the seating capacity from the original total of 750 to the 85,000 it boasts today.

-Now owned by International Speedway Corporation, Martinsville Speedway hosts NASCAR’s Sprint Cup, Craftsman Truck, Late Model Stock Car and Whelen Modified Tour series.
-With short, tight, modestly-banked corners, the competition is tight and it can get quite physical.
+Now owned by International Speedway Corporation, Martinsville Speedway hosts a full slate of NASCAR series annually.
+With short, tight, modestly-banked corners, the competition is tight and can be quite physical.
 After 500 laps around Martinsville, few, if any of the cars are unmarked.
 And race winners know they’ve earned their trophies.